IMO-grand-challenge/IMO-grand-challenge.github.io/README.md

 The [International Mathematical Olympiad](https://www.imo-official.org/) (IMO) is perhaps the most celebrated mental competition in the world and as such is among the ultimate grand challenges for Artificial Intelligence (AI).

+**The challenge: build an AI that can win a Gold medal in the competition.**

-To eliminate the need for human judges, we propose the formal-to-formal (F2F) variant of the IMO: the AI receives a *formal* representation of the problem (in the [Lean Theorem Prover](https://leanprover.github.io/)), and is required to emit a *formal* (i.e. machine-checkable) proof.
+To remove ambiguity about the scoring rules, we propose the formal-to-formal (F2F) variant of the IMO: the AI receives a *formal* representation of the problem (in the [Lean Theorem Prover](https://leanprover.github.io/)), and is required to emit a *formal* (i.e. machine-checkable) proof.
 We are working on a proposal for [encoding IMO problems in Lean](https://github.com/IMO-grand-challenge/formal-encoding) and will seek broad consensus on the protocol.

 Other proposed rules: